Continuous Deployment of a Static Website#

 Deploying the website by uploading files to S3#

 .semaphore/production-deploy.yml to execute

-deployment, and import the secret for authentication to work:
+deployment and import the secret for authentication:

 # .semaphore/production-deploy.yml version: v1.0 name: Deploy website agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: Deploy task: secrets: - name: aws-website jobs: - name: Copy to S3 commands: - checkout - cache restore website-build-$SEMAPHORE_GIT_SHA - aws s3 sync "public" "s3://bucket-name" --acl "public-read"

-Deploy to Netlify#
+Deploying to Netlify#

-See Netlify Continuous Deployment guide.
+See the Netlify Continuous Deployment guide.